 Check out Kensico Dam Plaza in Valhalla, which hosts cultural celebrations throughout the summer, including an African-American Heritage Celebration in June and an Italian Festival in July.
 Also see our list of more festivals in the NYC area.

 Celebrate the Fourth of July at Pops, Patriots, and Fireworks at the Caramoor Center for Music and the Arts in Katonah.
 Or see our list of more places to watch fireworks in Westchester.

 Gather ye scallywags at Tarrytown Music Hall in mid-July for Pirates of the Hudson, a swashbuckling Off-Broadway musical presented by Philipsburg Manor that calls on the audience to help write and perform the tale.

 13. HIt the beach.

-Go swimming and visit the beach and spray park at Harbor Island Park Beach in Mamaroneck or another beach in the area.
+Go swimming and visit the beach and sprayground park at Harbor Island Park Beach in Mamaroneck or another beach in the area.

 15. Play mini golf.

 Play a round of miniature golf at Fairview Golf Center in Elmsford—which boasts two outdoor 18-hole courses—or another course in the area.